Welcome to CMS Report!

 Bryan Ruby, CMSReport.com

 Bryan Ruby is owner and editor for CMS Report.
 He founded CMSReport.com in 2006 on the belief that information technologists, website owners, and web developers desired visiting sites where they could learn more about content management systems.
-Although Bryan has been active in the content management community for a number of years, please do not call him a CMS expert.
-Bryan's preference is to be labeled a CMS enthusiast.
+Although Bryan has been active in the content management community for a number of years, he prefers the title of CMS enthusiast over CMS expert.
+Passion over status seems to carry much more weight in this industry otherwise you wouldn't be here visiting his niche website.

 Bryan holds a Bachelor’s degree in Atmospheric Science from the University of Kansas and a M.S. in Administrative Studies/Information Systems from the University of South Dakota.

 The origin of CMS Report can be traced to Bryan's first site that focused on content management systems, the WebCMS Forum.
-If you haven't heard of it, you wouldn't be the first.
+If you never heard of it, you wouldn't be the first.
 Although the number of members at CMS Forum remained small, it had value.
 The forum was started because at the time the members saw a need to look beyond their own favorite CMS and acknowledge that there are other CMS applications out there also doing things right.
 WebCMS Forum provided a place where people could give open and honest opinions about the CMS they were using.
 By sharing web developers could learn from each other and build better sites, whether they were using using Joomla, Drupal, osCommerce, SMF, Wordpress, etc.

 While the WebCMS Forum was intended for users and developers to discuss their favorite CMS applications, it became apparent that it's format was not the best to point readers to the lates news regarding CMS.
 Where users opinions drove WebCMS Forum, it is the news that drives CMS Report.
 In the Spring of 2006, CMS Report was brought online and by 2007 the WebCMS Forum ceased to exist.